- 1 Heart Disease – Symptoms & Risk Factors

 What Does a Cardiologist Do?

-A cardiologist is a highly skilled clinician that assesses, diagnoses, prevents, and treats any disease or malfunctioning of the heart.
+A cardiologist in Singapore is a highly skilled clinician that assesses, diagnoses, prevents, and treats any disease or malfunctioning of the heart.
 Cardiologists are heart experts.
 They also play a role in counseling and behavior change in promoting heart health.
 In addition, they are experts in managing risk factors for heart disease such as high blood pressure and high cholesterol.

 What Will Happen When You Come to See Dr MacDonald?